avine/bem-flex-grid/README.md

 ...
 ```

-> See below the Sass mixin `bfg-card` to create your own card themes.
+> See below the Sass mixin `bfg-card` to create your own card types.

 ### `.bfg-card__content` modifiers